HerringtonDarkholme/herringtondarkholme.github.io/source/_posts/web-history.md

 ### React Server Components: The Ultimate JSX Lasagna 🍝

 You might have heard about [React](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md) [Server](https://react.dev/blog/2020/12/21/data-fetching-with-react-server-components) [Components](https://www.mayank.co/blog/react-server-components/) a lot.
 RSC is a relatively new feature that lets you render components on the server and stream them to the client in the form of JSX in JSON.
-Though the name contains React™, Server component is not limited to certain framework.
+Though the name contains React™, server component is not limited to certain frameworks.
-Actually Phoenix LiveView is a framework that uses the same model before RSC ever exists.
+Actually, Phoenix LiveView is a framework that has used the same model before RSC ever existed.
+[Streamlit](https://streamlit.io/) is also a nice example.

-React Server Components are not a single type of components but actually a programming model.
+React Server Components are not a single type of components but a programming model.
 RSC has two kinds of components: server components and client components.

 - Server components are rendered on the server into static JSX, in a JSON-like structure, and are streamed to the client, like cooking lasagna noodles on the stove and sending them to the oven.
 - Client components are sent to the client as JavaScript files, and they generate JSX on the client, like adding raw meat sauce onto lasagna and cooking them in the oven.